-12+ It is October 1998 and Chasca Broderick has rushed home to the USA from her work with the War Crimes Tribunal in Sarajevo to attend her grandfather's funeral.
+12+ It is October 1998, and Chasca Broderick has rushed home to the USA from her work with the War Crimes Tribunal in Sarajevo to attend her grandfather's funeral.
 Theodore Broderick had been a lawyer, an eminent legal academic, an adviser to presidents, a Supreme Court Justice, and a defence attorney at the Nuremberg Trials.

-Gutman's memoir paints Deutch, as an "ordinary guy", a "mechanic" at the concentration camps, someone who only "twiddled knobs on the gas ovens".
+Gutman's memoir paints Deutch as an "ordinary guy", a "mechanic" at the concentration camps, someone who only "twiddled knobs on the gas ovens".
 Furthermore, Gutman asserts Deutch was not a "mass murderer", but a man who had saved his life and should have been "feted as a hero", a "saviour".

-From its opening at the bitterly cold, windswept graveside of Theodore Broderick, to the harsh flashbacks from Deutch's trial and Gutman's contemporary testimonial of life and death in the German concentration camps, this reviewer found Alan Gold's novel, The Mechanic, a sombre and sometimes difficult read.
+From its opening at the bitterly cold, windswept graveside of Theodore Broderick to the harsh flashbacks from Deutch's trial and Gutman's contemporary testimonial of life and death in the German concentration camps, this reviewer found Alan Gold's novel, The Mechanic, a sombre and sometimes difficult read.

 In a similar vein to Markus Zusak's The Book Thief, Gold explores how ordinary Germans, such as a mechanic, got caught up in the Nazi fervour whose tracks led to the inhumanity of the concentration camps and the gas chambers and ovens of Auschwitz.

 © 2016 Robert Fairhead